 Cash, check, certified funds or wire transfer are acceptable forms of payment.
 Checks require a one week waiting period before purchased items are released.
 Wire transfers must be received before the close of business on Monday after the auction.
 Due to escrow rules we are not able to accept credit or debit cards.

 Due to escrow rules we are not able to accept any types of credit or debit cards as payment for items purchased in an auction.
-To bid online a $500 credit card hold may be required as a deposit.
-This will be released the week following the auction if no purchase is made or full payment is made.
-The card will only be charged in the event you buy something and fail to pay for it.
+To bid online a credit card will be required as identification.
+The card will not be accepted for payment.

 Yes we are required to collect sales tax unless you have documentation that exempts you.
 Acceptable documentation according to the Florida Department of Revenue is a Florida dealer license and resale certificate for title items or just a resale certificate for non-titled items.
 If you are a dealer from another state then you will have to provide us with your states equivalent documents and you will have to sign an affidavit for our records.
 Purchasing something to export does not in of itself exempt a transaction from sales tax in Florida.
 Since we will not be the shipper, sales tax will be collected on all items purchased for export.